nebbles/DE3-ROB1-CHESS/docs/source/perception.rst

 ===========

 This perception module has limitations, which are mostly in terms of robustness and setup.
-With more coding effort it should be able to recognise the chessboard even if it is populated.
+With more coding effort it should be able to recognise the chessboard grid even if it is populated.

 Implementation
 ==============